 When we hear the words Independence Day, most of us think of the 4th of July, the day America gained its freedom from Great Britain.
 But there’s another Freedom Day that is not as well-known, though it holds even greater significance to many African Americans.
 Juneteenth, Freedom Day or even Jubilee Day is the day that Union General Gordon Granger read a federal order that would free the last enslaved people in Galveston, Texas, a good two years after the Emancipation Proclamation was signed.
 It became a joyous day to celebrate, first in Texas, and then in other parts of America as black people migrated.

 Typical Juneteenth activities have included everything from prayer, parades, rodeos, fairs, educational lectures, musical performances and, of course, food (we’ll get back to that in a sec).
 While Juneteenth has gained and lost popularity over the years, it’s definitely experiencing a resurgence.
 Institutions such as the Smithsonian and the Henry Ford Museum have begun sponsoring Juneteenth activities, SheKnows, Twitter, Nike and the NFL have announced they will make Juneteenth a paid company holiday, and activists are campaigning for the United States Congress to recognize Juneteenth as a national holiday.
-Clearly, the political climate and rise of Black Lives Matter has given Juneteenth an even greater boost this year.
-Currently, there are over 275 events planned across the country, virtually and in-person, to serve as a show of Black love and resistance.
-Virginia Gov. Ralph Northam who is pushing to make it a holiday in his state explained recently, “(Juneteenth) matters now because it says to the black community, this is not just your history, this is everyone’s shared history, and we recognize it together.”
-Yesssss.
+Clearly, the political climate and rise of Black Lives Matter have given Juneteenth an even greater boost in recent years.

 Now, back to the food.
 You’ll find soul food favorites like fried chicken, collard greens, and potato salad at any Juneteenth celebration, but it’s the red rice, red sausage, red velvet cake and red fruit punch that really make it an official Juneteenth.
 The color red is said to represent the blood shed throughout enslavement, and some say it traces back to parts of West Africa where red drinks marked special occasions and red is symbolic of spiritual power.